Updated: Mar 11

 ・The pork easily break apart right after you finish cooking it.
 To prevent that from happening, slice the pork after it reaches room temperature.

 ・As time goes on, the taste will be stronger and become more flavorful.

 ・Place a soft boiled egg in the sauce to make it a ramen egg.

 <Recommended side dish>

-Store it in a air-tight container in the fridge for 5days.
+Store in an air-tight container in the fridge for up to 5 days.

 <Did you try this recipe??>

 Let me know by tagging me on Instagram

 I love to see your creations!

 - First E-cookbooks are now available！ I hope this will be helpful and enjoyable in your kitchen^^